tnem/cfBot/README.md

 # texbot

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to listen in a campfire room, filter messages to ones that have a specific prefix, interpret those as Tex expressions, generate an image of the expression, and paste it into the room.

+Still incredibly beta.

 ## Usage

-FIXME
+Replace the "cf-settings" and "room-name" in core.clj with your own credentials.
+Then from a REPL in the namespace call

+(listen-messages room-name).

 ## License